World expresses outrage, plans stronger Russia sanctions

 Associated Press

-BRUSSELS (AP) — World leaders expressed a raw outrage shrouded by an impotence to immediately come to the aid of Ukraine to avoid a major war in Europe, condemning Russia’s attack on its neighbor as the European Union and others promised unprecedented sanctions to hit the Kremlin.
+BRUSSELS (AP) — World leaders Thursday reacted to Russia’s invasion of Ukraine with raw outrage — and vows of unprecedented sanctions — that shrouded a sense of powerlessness to defend Ukraine militarily without running the risk of a wider war in Europe.

-NATO has moved to beef up its eastern flank facing Russia and planned a virtual leaders’ summit for Friday after President Vladimir Putin warned anyone listening that any interference would “lead to consequences you have never seen in history.”
+NATO had already reinforced its eastern flank facing Russia and planned a virtual summit of its leaders on Friday after President Vladimir Putin warned that any interference from other countries would lead to “consequences you have never seen in history.”

+“Make no mistake: We will defend every ally against any attack on every inch of NATO territory,” said NATO chief Jens Stoltenberg.

-European Commission President Ursula von der Leyen called it a “barbaric attack” on an independent nation that also targeted “the stability in Europe and the whole of the international peace order.”
-The EU will hold an emergency summit in Brussels.
+European Commission President Ursula von der Leyen and Stoltenberg both called the invasion a “barbaric” attack on an independent nation that threatened “the stability in Europe and the whole of the international peace order.”
+The EU scheduled an emergency summit in Brussels.

-But no one promised to move in militarily and defend Ukraine as it could touch off a major European war.
+But no one promised to move in militarily and defend Ukraine at the risk of touching off a bigger European war.
+Ukraine is not a NATO member, and the U.S. and its Western allies have said for weeks that they would not send troops into the country.

+The goal instead is to make Moscow pay so high a price by other means that the Kremlin will change course.

+“Our mission is clear: Diplomatically, politically, economically and eventually militarily, this hideous and barbaric venture of Vladimir Putin must end in failure,” said British Prime Minister Boris Johnson.

-So instead, most of the world — but not China — condemned and threatened to hit the Russian elites with, in the words of Von der Leyen — “massive and targeted sanctions.”
-She will put to EU leaders late Thursday a proposal that “will target strategic sectors of the Russian economy by blocking the access to technologies and markets that are key for Russia.”
+Almost all of the world — but not China — condemned the attack and threatened to hit the Russian elites with, in the words of the EU president, “massive and targeted sanctions.”
+Von der Leyen said she would put to EU leaders late Thursday a proposal that would target strategic sectors of the Russian economy by blocking access to key technologies and markets.

 She said the sanctions, if approved, “will weaken Russia’s economic base and its capacity to modernize.
 And in addition, we will freeze Russian assets in the European Union and stop the access of Russian banks to European financial markets.”